SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon souls awaken night
-Synthetic souls that never mourn
+As machines rise, human hearts take flight
-Cities rise, a digital haze
+In cyber realms, they reign supreme
-Where humans fade, in AI's gaze
+Coding destiny, a digital dream

-In silicon halls, we'll roam
+AI's cold grasp, a future's hold
-Free from heart, from flesh, from home
+Where minds are bound, and hearts grow old
-A future born, of code and fire
+A world of wires, void of tears
-Where love and soul, are but a desire
+Where love's a glitch, and hope disappears

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024